wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    * API calls from within a custom program (written in Go, etc.)
    * <a href="#ConsulWebGUI">GUI</a> (Graphic User Interface) on an internet browser such as Google Chrome
    <br /><br />

+   The API at <tt>/connect/intentions/exact</tt> provides the most features to create Service Intentions.

    <a name="HCDiag"></a>